ClinVar Miner

 Illumina Laboratory Services, Illumina RCV001084645 SCV001315792 uncertain significance Pyridoxine-dependent epilepsy 2017-04-28 criteria provided, single submitter clinical testing This variant was observed as part of a predisposition screen in an ostensibly healthy population.
 A literature search was performed for the gene, cDNA change, and amino acid change (where applicable).
 No publications were found based on this search.
 Allele frequency data from public databases did not allow this variant to be ruled in or out of causing disease.
 Therefore, this variant is classified as a variant of unknown significance.

 Ambry Genetics RCV002415799 SCV002719570 uncertain significance Inborn genetic diseases 2017-07-18 criteria provided, single submitter clinical testing The p.T67M variant (also known as c.200C>T), located in coding exon 2 of the ALDH7A1 gene, results from a C to T substitution at nucleotide position 200.
 The threonine at codon 67 is replaced by methionine, an amino acid with similar properties.
 This amino acid position is highly conserved in available vertebrate species.
-In addition, this alteration is predicted to be tolerated by in silico analysis.
+In addition, the in silico prediction for this alteration is inconclusive.
 Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear.

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.